sareg0/pro-js-design-patterns-code-examples/chapter-4-inheritance.md

 You can use the `hasOwnProperty` method to help distinguish between inherited members and the object's actual members.

 Sometimes _**prototype objects**_ have child objects within them.
 To alter a single value within a child object, you have to recreate the entire thing.
 This would mean recreating it, and the cloned object would need to know about the structure and defaults for each child.
-In order to keep all objects as loosely coupled as possible. any complex child objects should be created using methods:
+In order to keep all objects as loosely coupled as possible, any complex child objects should be created using methods:

 ```js
 var CompoundObject = {